Growing Trees and Amoebas' Replications: Amoebas

 An \emph{$\ell$-extension of amoeba} $(H,m)$ is a graph $G$ obtained from $H$ by applying to each vertex $v$ the following procedure: take $m(v)$ disjoint paths $P_{\ell+1}$ and identify one endpoint of each with $v$.
 The paths are called \emph{extension paths}.

 A \emph{copy of amoeba} $(H,m)$ in a graph $G$ is an amoeba $(H',m')$ where $H'\le G$, and $H\cong H'$ such that the functions $m,m'$ coincide under the corresponding isomorphism.
-When no fear of ambiguity, we denote amoeba and its copy by the same notation.
+When there is no possibility of ambiguity, we denote an amoeba and its copy by the same notation.

 Let $A$ be a copy of an amoeba in a tree $G$.
-Then a \emph{$\ell$-growth} $G'$ of $A$ in $G$ is a tree containing both $G$ and an $\ell$-extension of $A$ and having the minimal possible number of edges.
+Then an \emph{$\ell$-growth} $G'$ of $A$ in $G$ is a tree containing both $G$ and an $\ell$-extension of $A$ and having the minimal possible number of edges.
+Note that an {$\ell$-growth} is not uniquely defined.

 If, for a copy $A$ of an amoeba in graph $G$, all growths of $A$ in $G$ coincide with $G$, then the copy is called \emph{dead}.
 Otherwise, the copy is called \emph{alive}.